thural/Memory-Card/README.md

-# CV-Application
+# Memory Card
-an application based on React for project assignment by theOdinProject
+a game written in React